hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 #Params
 command_handle: command handle to map callback to execution environment.
 submitter_did: (Optional) DID of the read request sender (if not provided then default Libindy DID will be used).
-type: Rich Schema object's type enum
+rsType: Rich Schema object's type enum
-name: Rich Schema object's name,
+rsName: Rich Schema object's name,
-version: Rich Schema object's version,
+rsVersion: Rich Schema object's version,
 }
 cb: Callback that takes command result as parameter.